Student, do you know your rights?

 Citizens of other EU/EEA countries or of Switzerland:

 Citizens of other EU/EEA countries or of Switzerland who have a European Health Insurance Card are entitled to medical treatment while visiting Finland on the same terms as the local residents.
-The card should be acquired before arrival to Finland from your local social security institution.
+The card should be acquired before the arrival from your local social security institution.

 Citizens of non EU/EEA countries: